esphome/esphome-docs/components/sensor/dsmr.rst

       uart_id: p1_uart
       max_telegram_length: 1700

-    # log the telegram and pass telegram to p1_bridge_uart
+    # log the telegram and pass telegram to p1_bridge_uart and do http-post
     text_sensor:
       - platform: dsmr
         telegram: